-- Create a professional username.
-A variation on your real name, as it appears on your resume, may be best if it’s available.
+- Create a professional username, such as a variation on your real name as it appears on your resume, if it’s available.

-- Dress professionally.
-Even if you are sitting down, wear nice pants and shoes.
-You never know when you will have to stand up.
+- Dress professionally even if you are sitting down.
+Wear nice pants and shoes, as you never know when you may have to stand up.
 Plus, dressing the part will help you get your head in the game.

 - Clear your workspace and any clutter that is behind you so that it doesn't show up on the screen.
 You don’t want your interviewer to be distracted by visual noise in the room or to assume that your disorganized space is a sign of how you’d perform as a worker.

-- Have a copy of your resume in sight, in case you have to refer to dates, job titles, or numbers.
+- Have a copy of your resume in your sightline in case you have to refer to dates, job titles, or numbers.

-- Practice.
-Practice using your webcam equipment before the interview so you are sure everything is in working order and that you’re comfortable interviewing on video.
+- Practice using your webcam equipment before the interview, so you are sure everything is in working order and that you’re comfortable interviewing on video.

 - Smile and focus as much as possible and try to behave as if you’re in a regular, in-person interview.